 Use the VendBuddy Product Catalog for real margin calculations and swap recommendations.
 Upload your sales data to the Sales Data Dashboard to see exactly which products perform at each location.

 Related reading: complete startup guide, cost and profit breakdown, placement guide for maximum revenue, and real vending machine income numbers.
+Also see: cans vs bottles data, regional bestsellers, where to source Celsius and Alani, and the price-adjustment framework.
 Build a combo meal deal to increase your average transaction value.